 - Oatmeal: You can ditch the microwave for this one.
 Quickly cook oatmeal in your rice cooker by simply replacing water and rice with oats and milk.
 Yes, it’s that easy.

 - Banana Bread: When it comes to gluten-free deliciousness, and a super-moist mouth-watering texture, very few dishes come close to banana bread.
-If you don't have the best microwave oven, use your rice cooker to get the same results.
+If you don’t have a convection microwave oven, use your rice cooker to get the same results.